 Well situated in the island's northern part, the Aegialis Hotel & Spa stands on a hillside overlooking the bay of Aegiali.

-The hotel complex consists of spacious and comfortable rooms and suites that include a variety of amenities, ensuring a pleasant stay.
+The 5 star hotel complex consists of spacious and comfortable rooms and suites that include a variety of amenities, ensuring a pleasant stay.
 All units feature air conditioning, hairdryer, flat screen TV, wifi, direct dial telephone, digital safe deposit box, refrigerator and private bathroom with cabin shower, among other comforts.
 Suites also boast Jacuzzi shower and sitting area, apart from the facilities already mentioned.

 The hotel was significantly upgraded in 2008 when it opened its Lalon Idor Thalasso Spa.
 A spa includes hamam, sauna, Jacuzzi, indoor pool and fitness center.

-Private room 1890 EUR per person
+Private 1990 EUR per person

-Shared room 1590 EUR per person
+Shared for 2 persons 1790 EUR per person

 Private room 2190 EUR per person

-Shared room 1890 EUR per person
+Shared room for 2 persons 1990 EUR per person

-Check-in to the hotel from 15.00
+Check in to the hotel from 15.00

 Check-out by 11.00